GoogleChrome/devtools-docs/docs/contributing.md

 ### Step 5: Pull, Develop, Branch, Commit

+ You may also find it helpful to read the [Chromium guide for contributing code](http://dev.chromium.org/developers/contributing-code).

 Pull the latest files from the repository and sync to be sure you are working with the latest code.

     git pull --rebase